bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_CableSegmentTypeOpticalCableSegment/Documentation.md

-Properties of optical cable segments.
+Properties of optical cables segments.